 Do respect yourself and others by wearing proper clothing.

 The gym is a sacred place where you can go to get away from the chaos of the everyday world.
+Make it a good experience by following gym etiquette rules.

 Do wear headphones.
 Not everyone will appreciate your taste in music.
 In the same vein, avoid singing out loud, especially while you’re wearing the headphones.

-Alleviate Gym Jitters With Good Etiquette
+Alleviate Jitters With Good Gym Etiquette

-Do be conscious of the space around you – others may be using it to do their workout.
+Do be conscious of the space around you.
+Others may be using it to do their workout.

 Don’t position yourself in front of somebody who is looking in the mirror throughout his or her workout.